-Not to put too fine a point on it, doorstep loans don’t have a great rep. So what exactly are they?
+Doorstep loans have a poor reputation.
+So what are they?
 How do they work?
 What are their pros and cons?
 And perhaps more importantly – if they’re best avoided, what are the alternatives?

 What is a doorstep loan?

-A doorstep loan is a short-term, unsecured personal loan where each transaction – from application, through issuing of funds to loan repayment – takes place on your doorstep.
-And just to clarify, “on your doorstep” doesn’t refer to your local high street or somewhere just up the road, but literally at the door to your residence.
+A doorstep loan is a short term, unsecured personal loan where each transaction – from application, through issuing of funds to loan repayment – takes place on your doorstep.
+To be clear, “on your doorstep” means right at the door of your residence, not in a nearby high street or just up the road.

 How do they work?

-Rates are generally fixed (so you’ll know in advance exactly how much the loan will cost overall) but are very high.
+Typically, the interest rates for these loans are set at a fixed rate (providing clear knowledge of the total cost of the loan in advance), but they tend to be quite high.
 An agent will visit you to collect the repayments at an agreed time each week until the original sum, plus interest due, has been repaid.
 Home visits are often sub-contracted to self-employed agents who live in the area.

 What to look out for with doorstep loans

-Doorstep loans have taken a lot of flack, perhaps because they haven’t been reined in by the Financial Conduct Authority (FCA) in the same way that “payday” loans have.
+Doorstep loans haven’t been reined in by the financial watchdog, the Financial Conduct Authority (FCA), in the way that “payday” loans have.